-IFRS 16 Leases will require local authorities that are leases to recognise most of leases on the balance sheet as "right of use" assets with corresponding lease liabilities CIFPA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2020.
+- IFRS 16 Leases will require local authorities that are leases to recognise most of leases on the balance sheet as "right of use" assets with corresponding lease liabilities CIFPA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2021. - IFRS 19 Employee benefits will require the re -measurement of net pension asset/liability following plan amendments, curtailments ot settlements to be used to determine current service cots and net interest for the remainder of the year after the change to the plan.
+The updating of these assumptions only applies to changes from 1st April 2020 and since this could result in positive, negative or nil movement on the pension liability it is not possible to predict the impact of this accounting change.